-Groin strain injuries refers to an injury to the muscles located in the deep muscle of the inner thigh, and are fairly common injuries that our senior physios treat regularly in our physio clinics.
+A groin strain injury is an injury to the muscles located in the deep muscle of the inner thigh.
+It is a fairly common type of injury that our senior physios treat regularly in our physio clinics.

-Our groin muscles are medically termed as adductor muscles, and it is comprised of six muscles that groups/works together and they span from the inner pelvis to the inner thigh bone.
+Our groin muscles are medically termed as adductor muscles, and are comprised of six muscles that work together, spanning from the inner pelvis to the inner thigh bone.

 They function to pull/bring your knees together, and also help with hip joint movements.
-Because of their functions and movement, our adductor muscles are very very important to athletes including
+Because of their functions and movement, our adductor muscles are very important to athletes, such as

 - football players